open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 Sensors are directly accessible from the {@link Aptitudes} object provided to your Loop when it starts.

-Sensors let you **query** the current state, and **stream** changes as they happen.
-Some sensor methods require configuration to listen, others don't.
+Sensors let you **text** the current state, and **listenText** changes as they happen.
+Some sensor methods require configuration to listenText, others don't.
 Query methods return a Promise that resolves with the current state.
 Stream methods require a listener function that's called with updates, and returns a {@link StoppableStream} object.

 Here's an example: